-When it comes to salary negotiation, an often sensitive subject, email can be used to start and end a conversation.
+When it comes to many workplace subjects, email can be used to start and end a conversation.
 But for some subjects ‒ especially negotiating an employee's salary ‒ email won't suffice, and in a distributed work environment, the medium is just as important as the message.

 So, how does an employer handle the conversation?
 How can employers balance their organizational needs and their employees' worth?
 Continue reading for tips on how employers can negotiate salary.
 Some of the tips below also apply to salary negotiations for job candidates, too.

 Email can be a useful tool, but it can be limiting in some respects.
 Delayed responses can slow progress on time-sensitive projects, and text-based communications can be misinterpreted.

 Ricardo Baca, founder of Grasslands: A Journalism-Minded Agency, stressed that you shouldn't discuss "the meat" of the salary conversation over email.

 "However, I don't think there's anything wrong with the employee starting that conversation over email," he added.
 "Of course, these conversations are best had in person, or at least on a video call."

 Debbie McHugh, chief of staff at Grasslands, similarly discourages employers from exclusively using email to negotiate salaries.
 "It's on the employer to take the conversation offline," she said.

 For one, text-based, or even audio-only, communication doesn't reveal a person's facial expressions, adding further distance between the employer and employee.
 Nonverbal communication can be critical to negotiations.